Jewish Democratic Council of America: Endorsements

 In June 2018, JDCA announced its first round of endorsements for the 2018 mid-term elections.
 The four candidates who received endorsements were Bill Nelson, Jacky Rosen, Sean Casten, and Dean Phillips.
 The JDCA followed that set of endorsements with six more: Claire McCaskill, Sherrod Brown, Conor Lamb, Josh Gottheimer, Mikie Sherrill, and Tom Malinowski.

 JDCA made 121 endorsements in the 2020 election, including Presidential Candidate Joe Biden and Congressional candidates such as Adam Schiff, Jamie Raskin, and Cory Booker.
 In the January 2021 Georgia run-off elections, JDCA endorsed and campaigned for Reverend Raphael Warnock and Jon Ossoff, helping Democrats to win the Senate majority.

 In the 2022 midterms, JDCA endorsed House, Senate, and Gubernatorial candidates in states nationwide.
 Notable endorsements include Josh Shapiro, John Fetterman, Cheri Beasley, and Mark Kelly.
 JDCA PAC spent $250,000 in the Georgia Senate runoff in support of Senator Reverend Raphael Warnock.

 In the 2024 United States House of Representatives elections, JDCA made their first primary endorsements, supporting challengers to Democratic incumbents of The Squad, Cori Bush and Jamaal Bowman, following their criticism of the Israeli invasion of the Gaza Strip (2023–present).

 As of April 2024, JDCA has endorsed 83 candidates in the 2024 elections.
 These candidates included President Joe Biden, Senate candidates Ruben Gallego in Arizona, Adam Schiff in California, Rep. Debbie Mucarsel-Powell in Florida, Rep. Elissa Slotkin in Michigan, and House candidates Wesley Bell in Missouri's District 1 and George Latimer in New York's District 16.

 Advocacy

 In June 2021, JDCA held its first Week of Action.
 During this event, it ran 81 meetings with members of Congress, including Gary Peters, Tim Ryan, and Ted Deutch.

 JDCA supported the appointment of Deborah Lipstadt to the Office of the Special Envoy to Monitor and Combat Antisemitism.

-JDCA held its second Week of Action in May 2022.
-Among others, they were joined by Jon Ossoff, Raphael Warnock, Val Demings, and Jamie Raskin.